 Whether you are writing stories, essays, a novel, memoir, screenplay, or play, you’ll utilize universal storytelling elements.
 These include theme, setting, dialogue, character and plot development, point of view, voice, as well as some lesser-known, but no less important, aspects of craft such as atmosphere, intrigants, flashback, narrative strategy, and, of course, structure.

 My heavy creative feedback will pinpoint problems within your work, areas that may confuse or put off readers, and offer suggestions for improvement with a focus on story structure, pacing, character arcs, and plot development.

 Rest assured that I will not attempt to dictate the direction of your work and will only guide you in the direction(s) your work is going.
 I will help you discover what your work is trying to become.

 If you decide to hire me as your editor, whether for short prose or for longer, book-length works, please format your manuscript accordingly: double-spaced, one-inch margins, Times New Roman, 12-pt. font, no cover page.

-As previously stated, I offer with each service an optional one hour virtual consultation to discuss your work.
-We can add more time if you need. $50 for 30 minutes.
+I offer an optional one hour virtual consultation with each service I provide to discuss your work.
+We can add more time if you need.